 Chris is also passionate about remote support technologies and the role they play in helping people with disabilities to live more independent lives.
 One of his favorites sayings is, “If you set your mind to do something you can do it, and I will be the first to show that as folks with disabilities, we can do it — maybe we have to do it differently, but we can do it.”
 This attitude shines through as Chris encourages his peers to use technology and advocates for businesses to accommodate people with disabilities.

-Alma Sepulveda is a Deaf advocate with direct experience working with severe language deprivation.
+is a Deaf advocate with direct experience working with severe language deprivation.
 Born into a Deaf immigrant family, she holds a BA in American Studies with a minor in Psychology from UTSA in San Antonio, TX.
-As the Advocate/Community Outreach Specialist for a Deaf-run nonprofit organization — Triad Deaf Services, she als
+As the Advocate/Community Outreach Specialist for a Deaf-run nonprofit organization — Triad Deaf Services — she also works to rai